Justingaming303/Justingaming303/README.md

-**All my works are free to use, but it would be appreciated if you could provide the github link somewhere on your website or discord server**
+*All my works are free to use, but it would be appreciated if you could give credits.*

 # About Me
 I am a frontend developer but with a small drip of backend developing.
 I live in Indonesia, specifically in Semarang.
-I code for a hobby and would love to expand!
+I code for a living and would love to expand my knowledge.

 If you have a feedback on my work, feel free to contact me!